melissa-pan/berkeley-aisys-prelim/xgboost.md

 - Tree boosting: it is known to give **SOTA accuracy** in many tasks (classification, ranking, regression)
 - But **scalability** was a big problem: existing GBM are slow, memory intensive, and not robust for sparse & large data

 > Prior art and why they didn't work well:

+A key problem in tree boosting is to find the best split.
+Piror arts includes:
+- scikit learn, R's gbm: basic exact greedy algorithm on **single machine** -> SLOW!!
+    - computationally demanding to enumerate through all possible splits for continous features
+    - first sort the data according to feature values then visit the data in sorted order

 > Related work: